 Robert Scoble: Just a Geek Who Grew Up in Silicon Valley

-This is one of a series of interviews with social media influencers that I am writing for the Social Media Club.
+This is another in a series of interviews with social media influencers sponsored by the Social Media Club.
 The interviews seek to explore how social media influencers around the world became involved in social media, what makes them tick, and where they are going from here.